Pymatuning State Park (Pennsylvania): Pymatuning Lake

 Pymatuning Lake was formed in the 1930s by a dam on the Shenango River.
-The lake features multiple beaches and camping areas in both Pennsylvania and Ohio.
-The northeastern part of Pymatuning Lake, east of the spillway and three miles (5 km) south of Linesville, is a protected gameland where colonies of 20,000 Canada geese and many more ducks winter each year.
-The lake is the result of an earth dam three miles (5 km) north of Jamestown, Pennsylvania, whose outflow forms the Shenango River.
-A north-south spillway crosses the northern part of the lake, with the gameland on the east side.
+The lake features several beaches and camping areas in both Pennsylvania and Ohio.
+The northeastern part of Pymatuning Lake, east of the spillway and three miles (5 km) south of Linesville, is a protected gameland area where colonies of 20,000 Canada geese and many more ducks winter each year.
+The lake is the result of an earthen dam three miles (5 km) north of Jamestown, Pennsylvania, whose outflow forms the Shenango River.
+A north-south spillway crosses the northern part of the lake, with the gameland area on the east side.

-Along this spillway are a wildlife museum and the Linesville spillway, a site famous as "The Place Where the Ducks Walk on the Fishes' Backs".
+Along this spillway are a wildlife museum and the Linesville spillway, a site famous as the "Place Where the Ducks Walk on the Fishes' Backs".
 Many people throw bread into the water here, and the resulting density of fish (carp) enables the ducks and other waterfowl to walk on top of the carp to vie for the thrown food.
 The spillway was renovated in 2007.
 The Pennsylvania Department of Conservation and Natural Resources had planned to prohibit bread as food for the carp and ducks on January 1, 2009, only permitting commercial fish food as part of an effort to clean up the area and increase its wild nature, but subsequently reconsidered.

 Boating

 Motorboats up to 20 hp are permitted on Pymatuning Lake.
 All boats must have a current registration with any state or a launch permit from the Pennsylvania Fish and Boat Commission.
-There are three marinas in the Pennsylvania owned part of the lake.
+Three marinas are in the Pennsylvania-owned part of the lake.
 These marinas have mooring facilities and rent pontoon boats, rowboats, motorboats, canoes, and motors.
-They also have stores that sell bait, tackle and snacks.
+They also have stores that sell bait, tackle, and snacks.

 Fishing

 Pymatuning State Park is open for year-round fishing on Pymatuning Lake.
-It is a warm water fishery.
+It is a warm-water fishery.
 The most common species are largemouth and smallmouth bass, walleye, bluegill, crappie, perch, carp, and muskellunge.
-The lake is a popular ice fishing destination during the winter months.
+The lake is a popular ice fishing destination during the winter.
 All anglers are expected to follow the rules and regulations of the fish commission.
 Licenses from Ohio and Pennsylvania are permitted if the fishermen are fishing from a boat in any section of the lake.
 Only Pennsylvania licensed fishermen can fish from the Pennsylvania shore and only Ohio licensed fishermen are permitted to fish from the Ohio shore.

-One of the largest warm water fish hatcheries in the world is owned and operated by the Pennsylvania Fish and Boat Commission at Pymatuning State Park.
+One of the largest warm-water fish hatcheries in the world is owned and operated by the Pennsylvania Fish and Boat Commission at Pymatuning State Park.

 Swimming

-There are four beaches that are open to the public at Pymatuning State Park.
-All four are open from 8:00 a.m. until sunset beginning in late-May and ending mid-September.
+Four beaches are open to the public at Pymatuning State Park.
+All four are open from 8:00 am until sunset beginning in late May and ending mid-September.
 Lifeguards are not posted at the beach.
-Swim at your own risk.
+Swimming is at one's own risk.
 The beaches do have bathhouses with restrooms.